Joe Vila: Biography

 In 1902, Vila was instrumental in the Andrew Freedman's decision to sell the New York Giants National League club to John T. Brush.
 Besides this, he helped to establish a New York baseball team in the newborn American League, when he introduced Jacob Ruppert, by then owner of the New York Yankees, to Joe McCarthy, who would become the Yankees all-time leader managerial wins with 1,460 from 1931 to 1946, including seven World Series titles spanning 1932–1943.

 Vila became sports editor of The Sun in 1914.
 In addition to baseball, boxing, football and horse racing, he also covered yachting and rowing.
 Being sports editor also made him a columnist, while his daily column, entitled Setting the Pace, was to appear six days a week for over 20 years.
 His column was, unlike those of many of his contemporaries, very factual and straightforward, being often historic and less opinionated.

 Vila collapsed at his desk in 1934, while covering the opening of the horse race spring meeting at Jamaica Race Course.
 He was taken to a hospital and then to his home in Brooklyn, where he died later of a heart failure at the age of 67.

 Following his death, his legacy most definitely continued, inspiring both those already well integrated in The Sun and those young journalists seriously interested in covering the sport on a regular basis.

-Joe Vila was one of 12 writers who were honored by the Baseball Hall of Fame on a Roll of Honor in its Class of 1946.
+Vila was one of 12 writers who were named to the Honor Rolls of Baseball as selected by the Baseball Hall of Fame in 1946.